Vincenzo D'Amico

-Vincenzo D'Amico (5 November 1954) is an Italian former association football player who played as a midfielder or forward.
-In all, he played seventeen seasons in Italian professional soccer, mostly for S.S.
+Vincenzo D'Amico (5 November 1954 – 1 July 2023) was an Italian footballer who played as a midfielder or forward.
+In all, he played seventeen seasons in Italian professional football, mostly for S.S.
 Lazio.

 In 1985, D'Amico played for the New York Cosmos in a friendly match against Lazio in Giants Stadium in New Jersey -- Giorgio Chinaglia, who owned both clubs, assigned D'Amico to the New York roster.
 Lazio won, 2–1, with D'Amico scoring the only goal for New York; it turned out to be the last goal in the history of the original Cosmos, as the club folded soon thereafter.

+D'Amico died from cancer at Gemelli hospital on 1 July 2023, at the age of 68.